Application Requirements for J.D. Candidates

 - Application Form: Please apply via the Law School Admission Council (LSAC)

 - Candidate Assembly Service (CAS): All applicants are required to subscribe to the Law School Admission Council CAS.
 Official transcripts from each college or university attended must be sent directly to CAS.
-Applicants must have completed a bachelor's degree from an accredited college or university before matriculating at the Law School.
-Please note that it is important to sign up for CAS at least six weeks before the Law School application deadline.
+Before matriculating at the Law School, applicants must have completed a bachelor's degree from an accredited college or university.
+Please note that signing up for CAS at least six weeks before the Law School application deadline is essential.